joshjms/usagi/README.md

 # Usagi
-> A personalized manga library
+> Combining a manga library and a manga gacha system

 ### Library
 Stores all your saved manga in a neat organization.